sdetfaruk/DaviesGroupProject/README.md

-● Validate that user social media links are working as expected ● Validate that "Fire investigation" case study provides Results ● Validate that under About>Locations have Stoke Office Address ● Capture the results and stoke office address
+● Validate that user social media links are working as expected ● Validate that "Fire investigation" case study provides Results ● Validate that under About>Locations have Stoke Office Address ● Capture the results and stoke office address(I have created the capture directory my framework automatically takes screenshot and puts in this file )

 System Requirements: